-Addis Ababa National Museum
+The National Museum

 Visit the National Museum in Addis Ababa and learn about the history and culture of Ethiopia.
-The impressive museum is a popular destination for travellers in the area who want to discover the country's colourful art and trace its origins through rare artefacts preserved for thousands - and in some cases millions, of years.
+The impressive museum is a popular destination for travelers in the area who want to discover the country's colorful art and trace its origins through rare artefacts preserved for thousands, and in some cases millions, of years.
 Centrally located near other popular points of interest in the city like Meskel Square, the National Museum offers a relaxed and interesting outing in the Ethiopian capital.